 In addition to clothing and toiletries I make sure to bring travel laundry detergent, and kitchen garbage bags for dirty or wet clothing .

 Don’t over pack, but you want to make sure you have the right clothing for your activities.
 A rule of thumb is the warmer the climate the more you can pack.
 Summer clothing takes up less room and is more likely to be worn only once before washing.
 Plan to bring a few bathing suits if you will be at the beach.
 Nobody wants to put on a damp sandy bathing suit on day two of the beach or to swim at the pool.
 Check ahead for laundry facilities.
 You can always do a load of laundry half way through the trip.
+If none are available, you can still hand wash bathing suits in the evening to dry overnight.

 Depending on where you are staying many toiletries will be provided for you.
 However, it is good to check ahead of time.
 Most hotels provide the basic shampoo, conditioner and soap.
-That being said, I have stayed some places that also provided mouthwash and toothbrushes, whereas others did not but provided body lotion.
+That being said, I have stayed some places that also provided mouthwash and toothbrushes, whereas others did not, but provided body lotion.
 Also, make sure you have sunscreen.
-The last thing you want is to ruin your trip due to a bad burn from the Arizona sun because you forgot the sunscreen.
+The last thing you want is to ruin your trip due to a bad burn from the Arizona sun because you forgot the sun protection.

 I hope you find this road trip guide useful in planning your trip.
 Please feel free to leave any comments or questions that would be useful to improve this road trip guide.